 Before you delve into details and specs of what lies beneath the ultralight silicone treated nylon rip-stop 1200mm waterproof polyurethane coated fly sheet of a backpacking tent, take a read of all the other things that you need to consider when making the investment on your new mobile home.

 As with most outdoor gear, paying a little more for a good quality backpacking tent will be well worth the investment if your wilderness wanderings are more than just a temporary fad.
 That said, there’s also no need to get a second mortgage out on your tented home, as there are plenty of good quality backpacking tents out there that will tick most of your boxes and not cost the earth.
 You may also want to consider buying a used tent; better for the environment as well as your pocket.

-Never satisfied with a simple sell, the battle of weight versus quality has shown it’s complex head again.
-There really is no point investing in a super lightweight tent, if even the idea of bad weather makes your tent quiver and crumble.
+Never satisfied with a simple sell, the battle of weight versus quality has shown its complex head again.
+There really is no point investing in a super lightweight tent if even the idea of bad weather makes your tent quiver and crumble.
 Thankfully, most of the best lightweight backpacking tents are designed with windy weather in mind, and there are some super lightweight options on the market that stand up to the elements with unbelievable defiance.

 Your tent needs to be able to pack down pretty small to fit into your backpack, and even better, can be split into two to share the weight with your buddy.
 But it’s not just the pack down size that you need to consider, how much space it provides once erected is also key.
 If you and your camping companion are both on the tall or wide side, then there are some tents that won’t suit you at all.
-So take a look at the dimensions before you commit to the lightest technical tent on the market.
+Be sure to take a look at the dimensions before you commit to the lightest technical tent on the market.

 This is a pretty important factor to consider, especially in challenging weather conditions.
 The last thing you want to do at the end of long day on the trail is spend ages putting up your shelter.
 Add in some sideways rain and freezing winds, and you’ll most certainly wish you’d chosen differently.
-Ideally you need something that you can put up on your own in under 5 minutes, without the use of the instruction manual.
+Ideally you need something that you can set up on your own in under 5 minutes, without the use of the instruction manual.
 It’s also a bonus if the outer wall can be pitched first, or simultaneously with the inner wall, so as to avoid the inner wall getting saturated if it’s pouring down.

 Sometimes even the best laid plans go out the window, so even if you don’t envisage doing much more than sleeping in your tent, if the weather turns on you, hanging out in your tented home might be all you can do.
 Choosing a tent that is comfortable to sit in is worth thinking about.
 Something with steep sided walls will provide more headroom – perfect for whiling the hours away over a game of cards whilst you ride out the storm.